tjhorner/mbot/README.md

 mbot is a command-line interface for [makerbotd](https://github.com/tjhorner/makerbotd).
 You can control your MakerBot 3D printers with it.

+**This software is mid-development.
+It is not stable yet.** That said, feel free to play around with it!

 ## Usage

+If your makerbotd listens on a different path, you can provide it with `MBOT_SOCKET_PATH`.
+TCP HTTP connections not currently supported.

 ```
 Usage: mbot <flags> <subcommand> <subcommand args>